theproductiveprogrammer/toodle-o/README.md

 1. Every Todo item starts with a special character (`[]`, `*`, `-`, `+`, or `#`)
 2. A ‘completed’ Todo can be deleted or marked with a starting `x`.
-3. You can add tags `:xxx` to any Todo.
+3. You can add tags `:tag1`, `:tag2` to any Todo.
-4. You can add multiple tags to any item like this: `:tag1 :tag2`.
-5. You can associate tags by adding them together like this: `:tag1+tag2`.
-Now `tag1` and `tag2` are considered ‘linked’ - searching for one will search for the other as well.
-6. The special tag `:later:` is used to mark Todo’s to be done later.
+4. Use the special tag `:later`  to mark Todo’s to be done later.
+5. Todo’s  can be indented to make for easier entry/reading.
+Indented Todo’s inherit the tags of it’s ‘parent’ Todo.
-7. Lines that don’t start with any todo markers are considered supporting notes or rough scribbles.
-They are associated with the previous todo item found.
+6. Lines that don’t start with any todo markers are considered supporting notes or rough scribbles.
+Notes are associated with the previous todo item.
-8. Indented Todo’s are associated with the previous outdented Todo and inherit all it’s tags.

 ## Example

 ```
 * Write a todo list
-* Buy Eggs :shopping :supermarket
+* Buy Eggs :shopping :joes
-* Butter :supermarket+shopping
+* Butter :shopping
 * Cheese :shopping
 * Release Toodle-O :toodle-o
 x* Write Readme :toodle-o